Operation Ramrod 16: Awards

 For their actions on Ramrod 16, Trent was awarded a Victoria Cross at an investiture at Buckingham Palace on 12 April 1946 and Phillips was decorated with the Distinguished Service Order (DSO).
-Following the war Trent spent a short amount of time in the New Zealand Air Force before returning to the RAF, where he completed his career, reaching the rank of Group Captain.
+Following the war Trent spent a short amount of time in the New Zealand Air Force before returning to the RAF, where he completed his career in military aviation, reaching the rank of Group Captain.